PCN resources and guidance

 This PSNC Briefing summarises the Network Contract DES, highlighting aspects of relevance to Local Pharmaceutical Committees (LPCs) and community pharmacy contractors.

-NHS England information and guidance
+NHS England information and resources

 In April 2019, NHS England started to publish a series of podcasts on PCNs.